Great Gatsby Curve: Social models

 The concerns of the third type of the model are social interactions.
 The main idea is that segregation of the wealthy and poor into specific communities will have an impact on producing disparate social interactions between their children and so pass on the socioeconomic status across generations.
 The Great Gatsby Curve can develop when changes in the cross-section distribution of income modify the nature of the equilibrium segregation of families.

+Social models of intergeneration mobility highlight two distinct forces linking mobility to the level of economic segregation.
+Firstly, they highlight the relationship between income distribution in school districts and educational expenditures, with the understanding that this is dependent on local provision of public education.
+Secondly, these models consider the impact of neighbourhoods on educational outcomes, including the role of social interactions such as peer effects, social learning, norms, and social networks, as well as other factors like environmental quality (however in total school quality probably does not overweight the impacts of neighbourhood quality).
+Finally it is important to note that both of these forces are connected; mainly because family income affects future child income by having an effect on the choice of neighbourhood.

 Political economy

 Another theory of the cause of the Great Gatsby Curve puts stress on consequences of redistributive policies emerging from the choices of voters.
 These models put a strong emphasis the role of the political process in determining public educational investments.
-The redistribution preferences of voters are potentially formed by their beliefs, and when these beliefs are influenced by inequality, another channel for generating a Great Gatsby Curve is being formed.
+The redistribution preferences of voters are potentially formed by their beliefs, and when these beliefs are influenced by inequality, another channel for generating a Great Gatsby Curve is being formed (higher inequality generates demand for higher redistribution - because the median voter becomes relatively poorer).

+Furthermore studies suppose that beliefs about fairness can lead to different voters preferences (that can lead to multiple equilibria in mobility and equality).
+And that can be another explanation of the cross country GGC.
+As an examples we can mention the "American Dream" and "Euro-pessimism."
+In an "American Dream" equilibrium, the society believes that income is determined by effort and social mobility is high.
+Therefore, taxes and redistribution are low, individuals invest more and make higher effort, and inequality is higher.
+On the other hand, in a "Euro-pessimism" equilibrium, the society believes that luck, birth, connections, and corruption are the major determinants of income.
+Taxes, and redistribution is higher; individuals put less effort and invest less, and inequality is lower.
+So in general; in Europe the inequality is lower and mobility higher compared to the US.

 The curve is also connected with meritocracy.
-A study showed that the more meritocratic societies, the greater inequality, and lower mobility.
-Since the incentives to invest in descendants are enhanced among the wealthy.
+A study showed that the more meritocratic societies, the greater inequality and lower mobility due to the incentives to invest in descendants are enhanced among the wealthy.